shailendra-myob/cursor-coding-challenge1/README.md

 - **Retro Aesthetic**: 16-bit pixel art style with MYOB brand colors.
 - **Score Tracking**: Keep track of your score as you collect coins.
 - **Difficulty Progression**: The game gradually increases in speed over time.
-- **Power-Up Mechanic**: Collect 20 coins to activate a temporary speed boost and sprite change.

-## How to Play
-1. **Controls**:
-   - Press the `Spacebar` or `Arrow Up` key to jump.
-   - Avoid enemies and collect coins to increase your score.
-2. **Objective**:
-   - Survive as long as possible while collecting coins and avoiding obstacles.
-   - Activate the "MYOB Business Power-Up" by collecting 20 coins.

 ## How to Run the Game
 1. **Clone the Repository**: